zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-search-piplines.md

 - `name`: The name of the pipeline to create.
 The pipeline name should be a string of 3-64 characters and can contain only alphanumeric letters and underscores.

-- `description` (optional): The description of the pipeline to create
+- `description` (optional): The description of the pipeline to create.

 - `type`: The type of the pipeline to create.
 Currently, available pipeline types include `INGESTION`, `SEARCH`, and `DELETION`.